slingman/blog/_posts/2025-07-16-wednesday-in-LA.md

 </p>
 ---

-A failed attempt of capturing a rare car.
+A failed attempt of capturing a rare car on the way back to working from LA.
 <p class="post-img-wrap">
   <img src="https://live.staticflickr.com/65535/54660625194_07af763d6b_h.jpg">
 </p>